 Mirza, Karen, and Brad Butler .
-The Museum of Non Participation (blog). http://www.museumofnonparticipation.org/.
+The Museum of Non Participation (blog). http://www.museumofnonparticipation.org.

 Nancy, Jean-Luc.
 Being Singular Plural .
 Stanford, CA: Stanford University Press, 2000.

 Radojević, Lidija.
 "Shifting the Locality of Neoliberalism."
-Presentation at the symposium "the Illegality of Freedom," Academy of Fine Arts Vienna, December 11, 2016.
+Presentation at the symposium "The Illegality of Freedom," Academy of Fine Arts Vienna, December 11, 2016.

 Read, Jason.
 "A Genealogy of Homo Economicus: Neoliberalism and the Production of Subjectivity."
 Special issue, & quot; The Birth of Biopolitics, & quot; Foucault Studies , no. 6 (February 2009): 25-36.

-Staal, Jonas.
-"IDEOLOGY = FORM." e-flux journal , no. 69 (January 2016).
+Staal, Jonas. & Quot; IDEOLOGY = FORM. & Quot; e-flux journal , no. 69 (January 2016).

 Staal, Jonas et al. New World Summit (2012-). http://newworldsummit.org.

 The text is published in: Border Thinking , ed.
 Marina Gržinić (Academy of Fine Arts Vienna and Stenberg Press Berlin, 2017).
 I would like to thank the editor and publishers of the book Border Thinking for permission to republish and translate the text into the Turkish language.

-Symbolic approaches to humans-as-waste mostly engage the work of Mary Douglas, Purity and Danger: An Analysis of Concepts of Pollution and Taboo (London, UK: Routledge, 1966); and Julia Kristeva Powers of Horror: An Essay on Abjection (New York: Columbia University Press, 1982), relating to the meaning of abject and abjection as a process of being expelled, thrown down, debased, and humiliated.
-Biopolitical approaches are generally based by Michel Foucault's writings on biopolitics and state racism (Foucault, Society Must Be Defended: Lectures at the Collège de France, 1975-1976 , New York, NY: Picador, 2003); Giorgio Agamben's on homo sacer and "bare life" (Agamben,Homo Sacer: Sovereign Power and Bare Life , Stanford, CA: Stanford University Press, 1998); and Achille Mbembe's on necropolitics (Mbembe, "Necropolitics," trans. by Libby Meintjes, Public Culture 15, no. 1 (2003): 11-40.).
+Symbolic approaches to humans-as-waste, mostly engage the work of Mary Douglas, Purity and Danger: An Analysis of Concepts of Pollution and Taboo (London, UK: Routledge, 1966); and Julia Kristeva Powers of Horror: An Essay on Abjection (New York: Columbia University Press, 1982), relating to abstraction and abstraction as a process of being expelled, thrown down, debased, and humiliated.
+Biopolitical approaches are generally based on Michel Foucault's writings on biopolitics and state racism (Foucault, Society Must Be Defended: Lectures at the Collège de France, 1975-1976 , New York, NY: Picador, 2003); Giorgio Agamben's on homo sacer and "bare life" (Agamben,Homo Sacer: Sovereign Power and Bare Life , Stanford, CA: Stanford University Press, 1998); and Achille Mbembe's on necropolitics (Mbembe, "Necropolitics," trans. by Libby Meintjes, Public Culture 15, No. 1 (2003): 11-40.).

 Marina Gržinić, "From Biopolitics to Necropolitics and the Institution of Contemporary Art," Pavilion , no.14, (2010): 53.

 Ibid., 59.

 Davis, Meaning of Freedom , 89-90.

-Robin D. G. Kelley, foreword to Angela Y. Davis, Meaning of Freedom , 14.
+Robin DG Kelley, foreword to Angela Y. Davis, Meaning of Freedom , 14.

-Lidija Radojević, "The Illegality of Freedom" (lecture, Academy of Fine Arts, Vienna, December 11, 2016),
+Lidija Radojević, "The Illegality of Freedom" (lecture, Academy of Fine Arts, Vienna, December 11, 2016)

-From Michel Foucault: " Homo Economicus is an entrepreneur, an entrepreneur of himself."
+From Michel Foucault: " Homo economicus is an entrepreneur, an entrepreneur of himself."
 Michel Foucault, The Birth of Biopolitics (Palgrave Macmillan, 2008), 226.
-From Wendy Brown: "Citizen-subject as neoliberal entrepreneur in every aspect of the life in neoliberal society."
-Wendy Brown," Neoliberalism and End of Liberal Democracy, "in Edgework: Critical Essay on Knowledge and Politics (Princeton, NJ: Princeton University Press, 2005), 42-44.
-From Jason Read: "Neoliberalism through the prism of particular production of subjectivity as well as through the ways in which individuals are constructed as subjects of human capital."
-Jason Read, "A Genealogy of Homo Economicus: Neoliberalism and the Production of Subjectivity," in "The Birth of Biopolitics," special issue, Foucault Studies , no. 6 (February 2009): 25-36.
+From Wendy Brown: "Citizen-subject as neoliberal entrepreneur in every aspect Wendy Brown," Neoliberalism and End of Liberal Democracy, "in Edgework: Critical Essays on Knowledge and Politics (Princeton, NJ: Princeton University Press, 2005), 42-44.
+From Jason Read: "Neoliberalism and the Production of Subjectivity," by Jason Read, "A Genealogy of Homo Economicus," by Neoliberalism, Biopolitics, & quot; special issue, Foucault Studies , no. 6 (February 2009): 25-36.

 Davis, Meaning of Freedom , 18.

-"Images of Struggle, Politics and Decoloniality," by Kwame Nimako, kronotop.org (2015), http://www.kronotop.org/ftexts/interview-with-marina-grzinic/
+"Images of Struggle, Politics and Decoloniality," by Kwame Nimako, kronotop.org (2015), http://www.kronotop.org/ftexts/interview-with-marina-grzinic

 Jonas Staal, "IDEOLOGY = FORM," e-flux journal , no. 69 (January 2016): 5,

 Ibid., 7.